 - Best Food: Kona Cafe (Polynesian), Boma (Animal Kingdom Lodge), California Grill (Contemporary) & Sanaa (Animal Kingdom Lodge)

-- Avoid the Crowds- work the park from the back to the front and counter clockwise to avoid the crowds.
+Work the park from the back to the front and counterclockwise to avoid the crowds.

 - Mickey’s PhilharMagic